thesherzad/qc-wand/README.md

 📎 Disclaimer

 This repository is for educational and prototyping purposes only.
 Any AI-generated output must be reviewed and validated by a qualified clinical programmer or statistician before use in regulated workflows.
-And thanks to ChatGPT for assisting me to generate this README content :)
+And thanks to ChatGPT for assisting me to write this README content :)